Where to get a money order: Best places to purchase one

 Alternatives to money orders

-Cashier’s check: Issued on your behalf by your bank or credit union, a cashier’s check is a way you can make a payment that’s backed by the bank’s funds.
-Banks typically charge $8 to $15 to issue a cashier’s check.
+Issued on your behalf by your bank or credit union, a cashier’s check is a way you can make a payment that’s backed by the bank’s funds.
+This may make cashier’s checks the best option of these three alternatives for purchases where the recipient requires a guarantee of payment.
+Banks typically charge $5 to $15 to issue a cashier’s check.